guyschaos/umundo/README.md

 	part of the distribution as of now. <a href="/tklab-tud/umundo/tree/master/s11n">[more]</a></dd>

 <dt><b>umundo.rpc</b></dt>
-<dd>This component ought to provide a service concept for remote procedure calls on top of umundo.s11n but is not yet implemented.
+<dd>This component provides a service concept for remote procedure calls on top of umundo.s11n.
+The current implementation only
+	features synchronous calls with no possibility to specify the node where the service runs (first one found is used).
 	<a href="/tklab-tud/umundo/tree/master/rpc">[more]</a></dd>
 ## Contributors